Every Good Boy Deserves Favour (play): Production history

 Because of the difficulties in staging a play that requires a full orchestra in addition to the cast of actors, the play is rarely performed.

-Its 1977 premiere was staged at the Royal Festival Hall in London as part of Queen Elizabeth's Silver Jubilee.
+Its 1977 premiere was staged at the Royal Festival Hall in London as part of Queen Elizabeth's Silver Jubilee and the John Player Centenary Festival, which marked 100 years of the tobacco manufacturer John Player & Sons.
 That performance featured Ian McKellen (Alexander), John Wood (Ivanov) and Patrick Stewart (Doctor), as well as the London Symphony Orchestra conducted by Previn.
 The play was then commercially recorded for RCA Red Seal (RCA ABL1-2855), with Previn conducting the London Symphony Orchestra, and McKellen, Stewart, Ian Richardson, Elizabeth Spriggs, Andrew Sheldon, and Philip Locke as the featured actors.

 In 1978, the play was produced for television by the BBC.
 The producer was Mark Shivas and direction was shared by Trevor Nunn and Roger Bamford.
 The filming was undertaken at a live performance at Wembley Conference Centre in April 1978, conducted by Previn.
 The cast for this production was Ian McKellen (Alexander Ivanov), Ben Kingsley (Ivanov), Frank Windsor (Doctor), John Woodvine (Colonel), Barbara Leigh Hunt (Teacher), and James Harris (aka Jim Harris) and James Pickering as Sacha.

 Following its BBC production, the play ran at the Mermaid Theatre in London during the summer and autumn of 1978.
-Cast changes included John Carlisle taking on the role of the Colonel from John Woodvine, who played Alexander Ivanov, Ian McDiarmid (Ivanov), Rowena Cooper (Teacher) and [Rhys McConochie (Doctor).
+Cast changes included John Carlisle taking on the role of the Colonel from John Woodvine, who played Alexander Ivanov, Ian McDiarmid (Ivanov), Rowena Cooper (Teacher) and Rhys McConochie (Doctor).
 The role of Sacha was played by a number of young actors including Harris again, and Anthony Robb.
 Every Good Boy Deserves Favour was the last production at the old Mermaid before it was demolished and redeveloped.

 In July and August 1979, the play was given a New York City run of eight performances at the Metropolitan Opera House, with a cast featuring René Auberjonois (Ivanov), Eli Wallach (Alexander), Carol Teitel (Teacher), Remak Ramsay (Doctor), Bobby Scott (Sacha), and Carl Low (Colonel Rozinsky).

 In March 1980, E.G.B.D.F was performed with a full orchestra at Australia's Adelaide Festival, directed by the barrister and theatrical impresario Ken Horler, starring the film actor and writer Graeme Blundell (Ivanov), and the child actor and later writer and political activist Gordon Weiss.